just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Quiz-App.rst

           question from the quiz.
 (HINT:  You could use some new blocks from the <a href="http://appinventor.mit.edu/explore/ai2/support/blocks/lists.html#pickrandomitem" target="_blank">List drawer</a> such as a <em>pick a random item</em> block fed into an <em>index in list thing</em> block to set the index randomly.)
         </li>
     <li>Add a fourth question (and answer and image) to the quiz.
 If you like, you can research
-          "famous computer scientists" on the Web to discover a fourth person.
+          famous computer scientists on the Web to discover a fourth person.
 Or, if you wish, you can create a question about <a href="http://news.mit.edu/2011/abelson-sigcse-award" target="_blank">Hal Abelson</a>, the creator of our App Inventor programming language.
 (HINT: You should only have to modify the 3 lists and upload an image file.
 The code should work with any number of questions as long as you used